ClaudioZeni/Castle/README.md

 # Castle

-Ensamble learning force fields within the PACE framework
+Ensemble of ridge regression force fields in Python.

+This repository is based on the ACE descriptor [1] as descibed in [2] and implemented in [3]

 # Instructions